7 Ways You Can Help After a Natural Disaster

 While there are many ways to give to charity, giving money is often the most helpful after a natural disaster.
 That’s because it’s quick and easy to do, and money can be used where it’s needed most.
 You can donate cash or gift cards to those in need, but it’s often easier to donate through a reputable charity or relief organization.
 Unfortunately, there are a lot of scam charities, especially in the wake of a crisis, so it’s important to donate only to vetted organizations.

 Here are some of the best organizations that help with natural disasters, according to Charity Navigator, a nonprofit dedicated to analyzing and scoring charity organizations based on their effectiveness, finances, transparency and leadership.
-This list is a good place to start if you’re looking for ways to help those affected by Hurricane Ian right now, and many of these organizations also provide support to other humanitarian causes, such as the war in Ukraine.
+This list is a good place to start if you’re looking for ways to help anyone affected by a natural disaster right now, and many of these organizations also provide support to other humanitarian causes, such as the war in Ukraine.

 Direct Relief‘s assistance programs focus on emergency preparedness and disaster response, tailored to the particular circumstances and needs of different populations.